ggomaeng/ggomaeng/README.md

 I am the Co-founder of HUNT, where I'm turning coffee into code.

-I was ex Co-founder of [Sketchware](https://play.google.com/store/apps/details?id=com.besome.sketch).
+I was ex Co-founder of [Sketchware](https://sketchware-docs.vercel.app/), which has more than 10M installs.

 ### 🎓 Education

-- Johns Hopkins University, Bloomberg Scholar (2014-2019)
+- Johns Hopkins University, Bloomberg Scholar, Full-ride Scholarship (2014-2019)

 ---